emattia/mlsys-variations-template/docs/user-guide/project-structure.md

 - **config/**: Configuration files for workflows
 - **tests/**: Tests for workflows

-See [workflows/README.md](https://github.com/yourusername/debug-toml-test/blob/main/workflows/README.md) for more details.
+See [workflows/README.md](https://github.com/yourusername/mlx-foundation/blob/main/workflows/README.md) for more details.

-### models/
+### models

 The `models/` directory contains trained models, model artifacts, **and their evaluation results**: